RPL Guide - Bachelor of Nursing - Enrolled Nurse to Registered Nurse pathway (3007303)

 The supporting documents you submit must include:

-- a current resume or curriculum vitae detailing past and current experiences (including dates and hours of service) relevant to the range of positions or roles you have held; PLUS
+- A current resume or curriculum vitae detailing past and current experiences (including dates and hours of service) relevant to the range of positions or roles you have held

-- a range of other primary and secondary evidence, including personal, workplace and third party information from the list of supporting documents for verifying professional experience and expertise; PLUS
+- A range of other primary and secondary evidence, including personal, workplace and third party information from the list of supporting documents for verifying professional experience and expertise

 After you’ve applied